DimiTech/dimitech.github.io/_posts/2017-01-14-how-well-do-you-know-node.js.markdown

 > The size of the Buffer is established when it is created and cannot be changed.

 ## 21. What’s the difference between Buffer.alloc and Buffer.allocUnsafe?

+## 22. How is the slice method on buffers different from that on arrays?

+## 23. What is the string_decoder module useful for?
+How is it different than casting buffers to strings?